Modulin/Event/README.md

 # Modulin Event
-An event source which can be used to add event's to objects.
-A minimal functional implementation based on the WebExtension Event class: https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/events
+A small event emitter, around 250 bytes minified and gziped, which can be used to add events to objects.
+This is a minimal implementation based on the WebExtension Event class: https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/events

 Provides a way to add events to any object through composition instead of inheritance.
-Due to events being properties on an object or class, a quick inspection of the constructor or an instance exposes all event's the object might trigger.
+Due to events being properties on an object or class, a quick inspection of the constructor or an instance exposes all event's the object may trigger.

-This can also help IDEs with auto completion of available events.
+This can also help IDEs with auto completion of available events, since they are ordinary properties.

 # Example
 ```javascript